SkylineCommunications/dataminer-docs/release-notes/PA/PA_1.3.0.md

 It is now possible to configure user tasks in the process definition configuration UI of the Process Automation Framework.
 To do so, click the *Configure* button next to a user task activity in the process definition configuration script.
 You will then be able to configure the user task based on existing profile instances or create new profile instances based on the existing user task DOM definition.

-#### Wizard to configure a process [ID_33174]
+#### Process configuration using the Process Automation app [ID_33174]

-A wizard is now available that allows you to configure a process.
-It allows you to create, configure, and activate a process definition, and it provides an overview of the active and future processes with their activation windows, as well as an overview of all active tokens.
+You can now configure a process using the Process Automation app.
+You can create, configure, and activate a process definition, and an overview is available of the active and future processes with their activation windows, as well as an overview of all active tokens.

 #### Support for user DOM instance fields [ID_33614]